ZhouGuoXiong/MC-SCMNet/README.md

 # MC-SCMNet
-Please contact the authors for the complete DFML dataset and MC-SCMNet code.
+Please contact the authors for the complete DFML dataset(after data augmentation) and MC-SCMNet code.

-The way to download the DFML dataset: Git LFS(Git Large File Storage).